rrnyquist/ebenezer/_Scripture/ESV/59_James.md

 You have lived on the earth in luxury and in self-indulgence.
 You have fattened your hearts in a day of slaughter. ^0505

-You have condemned and murdered the righteous person.
+You have condemned; you have murdered the righteous person.
 He does not resist you. ^0506

 Be patient, therefore, brothers, until the coming of the Lord.
 See how the farmer waits for the precious fruit of the earth, being patient about it, until it receives the early and the late rains. ^0507